As your dog approaches you, you notice that he’s limping and bleeding. You notice an open wound on his leg. Do you know what to do?

 Applying a Tourniquet to a Leg or Tail

 If the bleeding is from an artery, it will be pumping out with a strong pulse with each heart beat.
 Its color will be bright red.
 If the bleeding is coming from a vein, the blood will not be spurting and the color will be a darker red.
 You may need to apply a tourniquet (using a bandana, torn shirt or towel, or a nylon, etc.) to stop the bleeding.
+Blood clot suspension such as Clotisol for dogs can also quickly control bleeding induced by minor cuts and wounds.

 For pulsing bleeding coming from an artery, the tourniquet needs to be applied between the wound and the heart, to keep the blood from pulsing so much.
 The opposite is true to stop bleeding from a vein.
 For vein bleeding, you should apply the tourniquet below the wound, away from the heart.